ansuman1232/Task_Manager/README.md

 This prototype operates under specific local development constraints:
 Networking: Static ports are used for local communication (Frontend: 5173, Backend: 3000).
 CORS: Backend is configured to trust requests originating from the local Vite port.
-State: Simple React state is used; no complex global state providers (Redux/Context) are active.
+State:  complex global state providers (Context) are active.
 Security: Public access is assumed; no authentication or authorization layers are implemented.

 ### Trade-offs & Limitations
 In-Memory Storage: Data is volatile.
 All tasks will be wiped when the server restarts Minimalist UI: Basic Material-UI styling is used to provide a clean interface without custom-heavy CSS overhead.
-Error Handling: Basic try/catch blocks are in place for prototyping; production-ready robust error boundaries and logging are not yet implemented.
-Testing: No automated test suites (unit or E2E) are included to keep the setup minimal